-- 1.1 The Glasgow region's Outcome Agreement is the annual document which sets out key priorities for the forthcoming academic year, and sets key targets for learning and teaching across the Glasgow college system in academic year 2022-2023. - 1.2 Pending transfer to a future National Impact Framework, a single-year Outcome Agreement for 2022-23 is to be delivered with a core focus on high-level direction for the region on key regional and national priorities.
-This Outcome Agreement emphasises key Glasgow priorities, developed by board, and set targets, while continuing to lay foundations for recovery and transition. - 1.3 This draft Outcome Agreement 2022-23 has been shared with assigned colleges, and feedback has been provided by both board and the P&R Committee in the development stage, but remains subject to final guidance from Scottish Funding Council (SFC) which has not yet been published.
+- 1.1 The Glasgow region's Outcome Agreement is the annual document which sets out key priorities for the forthcoming academic year, and sets key targets for learning and teaching across the Glasgow college system, including City of Glasgow College, Glasgow Clyde College and Glasgow Kelvin College, in academic year 2022-2023. - Scottish Funding Council, as part of its on-going review of Scotland's tertiary education system, had intended to replace the Regional Outcome Agreement format and replace it with a new National Impact Framework for 2022-23.
+However, this transition is now expected to be postponed until a future date, potentially for launch in conjunction with a transition to multi-year funding being introduced to the sector. - 1.3 In lieu of this new format, an 'emergency years' single-year Outcome Agreement for 2022-23 is to be delivered with a core focus on a focused set of Key Performance Indicators and a high-level direction to focus on key regional and national priorities.
+It is intended that this Outcome Agreement will emphasise priorities and set targets while continuing to lay foundations for recovery and transition. - 1.4 This interim Outcome Agreement 2022-23 is still subject to guidance from Scottish Funding Council (SFC) which has not yet been published as well as discussion with colleagues across the Glasgow college system via the Glasgow Colleges Group Learning and Teaching Committee. - 1.5 This paper should be considered in conjunction with the paper Approach to Regional Finance, also presented to this committee.